 CI pipelines build and test code that is pulled from a Git code repository.
-When you add a Build stage to a CI pipeline, you select a code repo connector that connects to the Git account or repository where your code is stored.
-This topic explains how to configure codebase settings for CI pipelines.
+When you add a Build stage to a CI pipeline, you can select a code repo connector that connects to the Git account or repository where your code is stored.
+This can be referred to as the default codebase for the build.
+This topic explains how to configure codebase settings for CI pipelines and Build stages.

-This topic assumes you have an understanding of Harness CI concepts and the general pipeline creation process.
+This topic assumes you have an understanding of the CI pipeline creation process.

 Code repo connectors

 Harness uses code repo connectors to connect to Git providers, such as Bitbucket, GitHub, GitLab, and others.
 You can create code repo connectors for entire accounts or specific repositories.
 You can view a list of your saved connectors in Connectors under Project Setup.
 The following topics provide more information about creating code repo connectors:

 - Azure Repos: Connect to Azure Repos

 - Bitbucket: Bitbucket Connector Settings Reference

 - GitLab: GitLab Connector Settings Reference